2022-Winter-ITC-5103-RNB/final-project-technewbies/README.md

 - [X] Page 2: auto-play album for each series of product
 - [ ] Page 2: add to cart form; select item with actual picture showing
 - [ ] Page 2: add (+/-) button to increment number: https://css-tricks.com/number-increment-buttons/
-- [ ] All page: use js to display navbar and footer
+- [ ] All pages: use js to display navbar and footer

 ## Consistent style guide